 In addition to a full Camelback bladder, we also took a full Nalgene bottle.
-In a desert, especially the driest one on earth, the most important thing is water and staying hydrated.
+In a desert, especially the driest one on earth, the most important thing is staying hydrated.

 CAVES OF ATACAMA

-The first stop of our bike ride was a trail that led us through caves in the moon valley.
+The first stop of our bike ride was a trail that led us through caves in Moon Valley.
 The shards of exposed salt crystals lining some of the cavern walls intrigued me.
 The trail was cramped in some parts, but even with his bum toe, Trin was able to navigate through them, so it wasn’t that hard and there was plenty of room to navigate with just the two of us exploring.
 Unlike the cave in Torotoro where he injured his toe.

-I was completely impressed with the marked trails that help protect this beautiful landscape.
+I was impressed with the marked trails that helped to protect this beautiful landscape.
 There were even the occasional rebar handholds on some of the steeper ascents to aid tourists.
-It’s a nice touch showing that the people here care about its land and its visitors (maybe I’m just recovering from Bolivia where they seem to care about neither).
+It’s a nice touch showing that the people here care about its land and its visitors.

 The mountains are of jagged rocks that push their sharp edges to the sky in a beautiful array of colors and shapes.
-Salt residue gives them the appearance of snow in a place that has not seen rainfall in some places for hundreds of years.
+Salt residue gives them the appearance of snow, some places in this desert have not seen rainfall for hundreds of years.

 Wind is the primary sculptor of the valley.
-It blows loose particles against the serrated edges of the mountains which breaks them into fine sand.
-The accumulated sand creates the large dunes.
+It blows loose particles against the serrated edges of the mountains breaking them into fine sand.
+The accumulated sand creates large dunes.
 The dunes appear like velvet and almost shimmer as we walk around them.
 I picked up a fistful of sand and let it sift through my fingers.
 It felt like satin.

 We stopped for lunch at the Duna Mayor lookout point.
 Even though we drank water constantly we continued to be thirsty.
-We ate our lunch to a beautiful breeze and soaked in the majestic view of sheer cliffs, sand dunes and a desert that seemed to reach beyond what the eye could see, never letting up on its beauty.
+We ate our lunch to a beautiful breeze and soaked in the majestic view of sheer cliffs, sand dunes, and a desert that reached beyond what the eye could see.
+Its beauty not diminishing in the distance.